BarryCarlyon/twitch_extension_tools/README.md

 ## License

 This project is Licensed under [Do What The F*ck You Want To Public License](https://github.com/BarryCarlyon/twitch_extension_tools/blob/main/LICENSE), so Just Do What the F*ck you want to!

+## Development Notes

+This is an [Electron Project](https://www.electronjs.org/) that uses a [Two Package.json model](https://www.electron.build/tutorials/two-package-structure.html)

 ## Further Help with Twitch API